rancher/docs/content/rancher/v2.x/en/faq/_index.md

 ### How does Rancher v2.0 affect Cattle?

 Cattle will not supported in v2.0 as Rancher has been re-architected to be based on Kubernetes.
 You can, however, expect majority of Cattle features you use will exist and function similarly on Kubernetes.
-We will develop migration tools in Rancher v2.1 to help you transform your existing Rancher Compose files into Kubernetes yaml files.
+We will develop migration tools in Rancher v2.1 to help you transform your existing Rancher Compose files into Kubernetes YAML files.

 #### Can I migrate existing Cattle workloads into Kubernetes?

 Yes.
-In the upcoming Rancher v2.1 release we will provide a tool to help translate existing Cattle workloads in Compose format to kubernetes yaml format.
+In the upcoming Rancher v2.1 release we will provide a tool to help translate existing Cattle workloads in Compose format to Kubernetes YAML format.
 You will then be able to deploy those workloads on the v2.0 platform.

 ### Environments & Clusters